Metaplane supports sending incident alerts to 3rd party systems via webhooks.

 Delivery semantics

-The webhook systems conforms to atleast-once delivery semantics.
+The webhook systems conforms to at-least-once delivery semantics.
 This effectively means that you may receive the exact same event more than once — your 3rd party service should be idempotent so that this detail doesn't cause issues.

 One straight-forward way of identifying duplicate payloads is by using the idempotencyId.
 Multiple payloads with the same idempotencyId will be identical.
 However, multiple payloads with different idempotencyIds aren't guaranteed to be different.
 That is, it's possible that 2 payloads have different idempotencyIds while the the rest of the payload content is the same.